 Chobe National Park

-Chobe National Park is a famous park in Botswana and has the largest population of elephants in the entire African continent.
-There are estimated to be more than 100,000 elephants living in large herds.
-It is impossible to visit Chobe and miss out on elephants as they spotted throughout the park.
+Chobe National Park is a famous park in Botswana and has the largest population of elephants on the entire African continent.
+This national park is known as one of the many best places to see elephants in Africa.
+There are estimated to be more than 1,00,000 elephants living in large herds.
+It is impossible to visit Chobe and miss out on elephants, as they are spotted throughout the park.

-Elephants of Chobe are usually sighted near the banks of the Chobe River and the surrounding floodplains.
-As the dry season progresses from June to November, tens of thousands of elephants line up the river banks and quench their thirst, play with each other as well as enjoy a good swim.
-A river cruise across the Chobe River offers a unique perspective of elephants and a truly majestic wildlife spectacle.
+Elephants in Chobe are usually sighted near the banks of the Chobe River and the surrounding floodplains.
+As the dry season progresses from June to November, tens of thousands of elephants line up on the river banks to quench their thirst, play with each other, and enjoy a good swim.
+A river cruise across the Chobe River offers a unique perspective on elephants and a truly majestic wildlife spectacle.

 Okavango Delta

-The Okavango is the largest inland delta of Africa, known for its sprawling grassy plains that flood seasonally and becomes a lush animal habitat.
+The Okavango Delta is the largest inland delta in Africa, known for its sprawling grassy plains that flood seasonally and become lush animal habitats.
 Due to the year-round presence of water and plant life, approximately 18,000 elephants reside in the delta.

-Thousands of African elephants migrate between Okavango and neighboring wildlife reserves of the Chobe, Linyanti, and Savuti regions.
-The herds are also spotted near the Okavango River which further serves as a valuable source of water in an otherwise arid landscape.
-Visitors can choose between a traditional mokoro trip or walking safari, an elephant back safari, and a classic sundowner boat cruise in Okavango Delta.
+Thousands of African elephants migrate between Okavango and neighbouring wildlife reserves in the Chobe, Linyanti, and Savuti regions.
+The herds are also spotted near the Okavango River, which further serves as a valuable source of water in an otherwise arid landscape.
+Visitors can choose between a traditional mokoro trip or walking safari, an elephant back safari, and a classic sundowner boat cruise in the Okavango Delta.
 Here, visitors also have the chance to interact with tame elephants and learn more about them.

 Namibia